Public Health Sciences: Specialization in Epidemiology (PhD)

 Upon admission to the specialization, each student is assigned a faculty advisor who works with the student to develop a program of study.

-The Public Health PhD specialization in Epidemiology is designed to consist of 49 to 50 credit hours of coursework over a minimum of two years plus one to four years for completion of the dissertation.
-The coursework is organized into two blocks of 25/26 and 24 credit hours.
+The Public Health PhD specialization in Epidemiology is designed to consist of 50 credit hours of coursework over a minimum of two years plus one to four years for completion of the dissertation.
+The coursework is organized into two blocks of 26 and 24 credit hours.
+The curriculum outlined below represents an ideal sequence for a full-time student.
+A part-time student may need to deviate from this sequence.
 Completion of the first block of coursework is prerequisite for sitting for the proficiency examination.
 After passing the proficiency examination, the student can proceed with the second block of coursework.
 Successful completion of the second block is prerequisite to sitting for the candidacy examination.

 After passing the candidacy examination, the student is admitted to doctoral candidacy.
 A doctoral candidate must then successfully develop and defend a dissertation proposal that describes an original and independent research project.
 Upon successful defense of the proposal, the student may then proceed to dissertation research.
 Upon successful completion of the research, oral defense of the dissertation, and demonstration of the required competencies listed above, the student is awarded the PhD degree.